Things to see and do

 FRAGANT DELIGHTS AT THE TREVOR GRIFFITHS ROSE GARDEN

-Home to unique collection of old roses, the Trevor Griffiths Rose Garden was gifted to the city by celebrated rosarian Trevor Griffiths.
+Home to unique collection of old roses, the Trevor Griffiths Rose Garden was gifted to the city by internationally celebrated rosarian Trevor Griffiths.
 In 2013 it was deemed ‘a garden of excellence’ by the World Federation of Rose Societies and has become a major attraction.
 The garden was designed by Sir Miles Warren and has more than 1200 roses and has a plant from every rose family in the world.
 This impressive garden is in full bloom from mid November to mid December each year.

 HIT THE SHOPS FOR SOME RETAIL THERAPY